Clairemarie Osta

-Early life
+Early life and training

 Osta was born in Nice, and started ballet at age 5.
 She trained at the Conservatoire de Nice, and then the Conservatoire de Paris.
 In 1987, she enrolled in Paris Opera Ballet School, at the encouragement of Roland Petit, and trained there for a year.

 Career

 Osta joined the Paris Opera Ballet in 1988.
 In 1994, she won third prize at the Varna International Ballet Competition.
 In 2002, at age 32, Osta was named étoile after a performance of Paquita.
 Choreographers she had worked with include Rudolf Nureyev, Carolyn Carlson, John Neumeier, Jiří Kylián, Jerome Robbins, Roland Petit, Mats Ek and William Forsythe.
 Osta retired from the Paris Opera Ballet in 2012, following a performance of Manon.

 Osta became the director of choreographic studies at Conservatoire de Paris in 2013, then ran the L’Atelier d’Art Chorégraphique between 2015 and 2017.
 In 2017, she became the head of ballet at Royal Swedish Ballet School in Stockholm.
 Osta is a recipient of the Chevalier des Arts et des Lettres and Chevalier de la Légion d'honneur.